-EGSC should be prepared to reduce travel, operating, and personnel expenditures as revenue shortfalls dictate.
+Once final Fall 2020 enrollment is final, EGSC will reevaluate its FY2020-2021 budget.
+At that time, EGSC will be prepared to reduce travel, operating, and personnel expenditures as revenue shortfalls dictate.
 This could include the elimination of all non-essential travel and operating expenditures.
 The elimination of vacant positions and a reduction in force may also be necessary.